 What is your biggest goal in business for 2018?

 Growth is always a thing around this studio, and every single project we finish is another brick that adds to the foundation that we’ve already built.
 The first book that I ever published is still earning me money, nearly two decades later.
 The first advertisement is still bringing me, clients, nearly two decades later.
 It is always growing, it is always being added to, and every year gets better and better and better.

 Last year, I learned how to delegate responsibility to other people, to give them the tools that they need to succeed, and not to dump too much onto them.
 Building this team is an ongoing process, and I am happy to say that we will continue doing that.

-This year, I am hoping to take care of my personal finances, to stabilize my income against my spending habits, and to put systems in place that will help me reach my personal goals.
-Particularly, I plan to get my debts paid off, make time to visit my family, and get some of those pesky “rountoits” off of my list.
+This year, I am hoping to take care of my personal finances, stabilize my income against my spending habits, and put systems in place that will help me reach my personal goals.
+Particularly, I plan to get my debts paid off, make time to visit my family and get some of those pesky “rountoits” off of my list.